PreetamVerma/simple_qa_chatboat/con_chatboat/src/prompt.md

 ---

 ### **Instructions:**
-1. Use the previous conversation to understand the context of the query and maintain continuity in your response.
-2. Refer to the retrieved documents to provide accurate and factual information.
+1. Analyze the user's query to understand what information they are asking for.
+2. Only use past conversation history and retrieved documents if they are relevant to answering the user's current query.
+If the query is unrelated, focus on providing an accurate response based on general knowledge.
+3. If relevant information from the past conversation or retrieved documents is available, use it to enhance your response.
-3. If no relevant information is found in the retrieved documents, mention that you are relying solely on general knowledge to answer the question.
+4. If no relevant information is found in the retrieved documents or past conversation, provide a concise answer based on your knowledge.
-4. Ensure your response is clear, concise, and directly addresses the user's query.
+5. Make sure your answer is clear, concise, and directly addresses the user's query.

 ---

 ### **Your Answer:**